flomesh-io/osm-edge-docs/content/en/docs/guides/troubleshooting/traffic_management/egress.md

 ### 1. Confirm egress is enabled

-Confirm egress is enabled by verifying the value for the `enableEgress` key in the `osm-mesh-config` `MeshConfig` custom resource. `osm-mesh-config` resides in the namespace OSM control plane namespace (`osm-system` by default).
+Confirm egress is enabled by verifying the value for the `enableEgress` key in the `osm-mesh-config` `MeshConfig` custom resource. `osm-mesh-config` resides in the namespace osm-edge control plane namespace (`osm-system` by default).

 ```console
 # Returns true if egress is enabled